monikaglazz/Data_Engineering_with_Python/README.md

 Most of them are based on the tasks from the ['Career Track: Data Engineer with Python'](https://www.datacamp.com/tracks/data-engineer-with-python) from www.datacamp.com

+If I have completed the course listed below, it means that you can find a confirmation certificate in the corresponding folder.

 Labels:

 🏁 - course finished